 3 General Tips for Presenters

-Presenting is so much more than what you say or write on the slides.
+Presenting is much more than what you say or write on the slides.
 Well-prepared content is great, but not really enough.
 Practice these amazing hidden languages to show your charisma and nail the presentation.

 1. Eye contact